 Set-OrganizationConfig -PublicFolderMailboxesMigrationComplete:$true -PublicFoldersEnabled Remote

-And that’s it, you are finally done!
-If you are looking for an easier route to migrating Public Folders to Office 365 consider trying.
+And that’s it; you are finally done!
+If you want an easier route to migrate Public Folders to Office 365, consider trying an automated tool which we discussed below:

-If you are looking for an easy method to migrate your public folders to Office 365, then you only need to use this tool which is a perfect choice to migrate public folder to any desired destination.
-Exchange Migration tool migrates public folders to Office 365 along with all its permissions and limits.
+If you are looking for a quick and hassle-free method to migrate public folders to Office 365, then you must try Exchange Migration tool, which is a perfect choice to migrate public folders to any desired destination.
+The tool migrates public folders to Office 365 along with all its permissions and limits.
 Before starting the migration, it lets you run a pre-migration analysis and understand the time required for the migration.
-It also provides an option to undo the migration process if the migration was interrupted in midway due to any situation.
+It also provides an option to undo the migration process if it is interrupted midway due to any situation.

-Within minutes, migration of Exchange public folders to Office 365 is finishedand the migration status is shown.
+Within minutes, the migration of Exchange public folders to Office 365 is finished and the migration status is shown.

-Thus, you can perform migration of Exchange and Office 365 swiftly using Kernel Migrator for Exchange.
+Thus, you can perform migration of Exchange and Office 365 swiftly using Kernel Migration for Exchange.